comingkms/AmpliFuse/README.md

 # AmpliFuse

 AmpliFuse is a Python script for simulating amplicons and PCR chimeras, then generating Illumina reads.
 It wraps three stages:
-1. In silico PCR using in_silico_PCR.pl on a subset of template sequences
+1. In silico PCR on a subset of template sequences
-2. Chimera simulation using either a Breakpoint & Template-Switching (BTS) model or Simera 2 model adapted from previous studies .
+2. Chimera simulation.
-3. Illumina read simulation with InSilicoSeq under the amplicon model
+3. Illumina read simulation

 + [Requirements](#Requirements)
 + [Installation](#installation)